-Please note these are examples of past internship placements only.
+Please note that these are examples of past internship placements only.
 While BU Study Abroad guarantees an internship to program participants, specific placements vary from semester to semester and may not always be available.
 Likewise, internship placements may be available in academic areas not listed.

-Study the current economic, political, and social issues affecting Madrid and work in an organization with an economic dimension.
+- Study the current economic, political, and social issues affecting Madrid and work in an organization with an economic dimension.
 Internship placements have included American Express, AFI, Marsh & McLennan, Booz Allen Hamilton, and Vista Capital.

-Film, Radio, & Television
+Film, Radio & Television

-Study communications and society in Madrid and work for one of the radio and television stations or film production companies.
+- Study communications and society in Madrid and work for one of the radio and television stations or film production companies.
 Internship placements have included Boca a Boca Films, CNN, Eco Casting, Madrid Film, Lua, Dos Mundos TV, and Rioja Films.